House GOP ‘big, beautiful bill’ would increase the deficit by $2.4 trillion, CBO says

 Independent analyses show that the tax relief in the package would disproportionately benefit higher-income households, with the impact being even more pronounced if the spending cuts are considered.
 Those in the lowest income groups would see their incomes fall, after taxes and certain government benefits are taken into account, while the highest earners would enjoy an income boost, according to the Penn Wharton Budget Model’s estimate of the final House bill.

 Some 10.9 million more people would be uninsured in 2034 under the bill, CBO estimated.
 That includes 7.8 million Americans who would lose health insurance because of the Medicaid provisions and roughly 1.4 million people without verified citizenship or satisfactory immigration status who would not be covered in 2034 by health programs funded only with state dollars.
-Others would lose coverage because of the Affordable Care Act measures in the bill.
+Others would lose coverage because of the Affordable Care Act measures in the bill, including shortening the fall open enrollment period, restricting special enrollment periods during the year and increasing verification requirements for premium subsidies, among others.

 “This would be the biggest rollback in federal support for health care ever,” Larry Levitt, executive vice president for health policy at the nonpartisan KFF, posted on X.